Art created by one of our teen program participants.

 Graduates of this course may re-enroll for a reduced rate of $150.00 upon completion of the course.
 (Not applicable for Mindfulness program re-enrollment.)

 A Mindful Education curriculum designed for the classroom.
 These programs, offered to elementary, middle and high school students, use age-appropriate training materials and practices that inspire exploration and curiosity.
 The result is higher levels of concentration, organization, and the ability to attend to problems with greater patience and empathy.
 In some cases, it may be appropriate (and preferable) to train classroom teachers in the methods and practices of mindfulness to facilitate implementation of the curriculum.

-A Mindful Teen & Pre-Teen Programs.
-Held on the premises of the UCSD Center for Mindfulness, these two weekly programs are designed for kids aged 12-18 and 8-13, respectively.
-The Mindful Teen & Pre-Teen programs utilize a combination of age-appropriate exercises, that include yoga, art, meditation practices and multimedia to encourage insight, self-awareness and strengthen the capacity for self-regulation.
+Mindfulness for Teen, Pre-Teen & Kids Programs.
+Held on the premises of the UCSD Center for Mindfulness, these weekly programs are designed for kids aged 7-10, Pre-teens aged 11-13 and Teens aged 14-19.
+The Mindfulness for Teen, Pre-Teen & Kids programs utilize a combination of age-appropriate exercises, that include yoga, art, meditation practices and multimedia to encourage insight, self-awareness and strengthen the capacity for self-regulation.
 Neuroscience research provides strong evidence that these mindfulness practices can alter the structure and function of the brain to improve quality of life.

-A Mindful Parenting program.
-Offered once a month for parents who are interested in learning Mindfulness practices, to help them navigate the parenting process and deepen their connection to their family.
+Mindful & Compassionate Parenting Program.
+4-week program for parents who are interested in learning Mindfulness practices, to help them navigate the parenting process and deepen their connection to their family.
 Through these workshops, parents will be exposed to methods of problem solving and communicating that help build emotional resilience in their children.